nikhils10/Time-Series-Forecasting-Apple-Stock-Price-Using-SARIMA-Prophet/README.md

 We used **Intrinsic Valuation** in our case.

 ## Motivation
-I have been an avid follower of Apple as I like their products.
-Being excited about them led me to read into their history.
 While pursuing my Finance Minors, I came across Business Valuation techniques and found it fascinating to value the company.
 I valued Apple by sincerely following Prof. Aswath Damodaran's guide to valuation.
 After coming across Data Mining courses, I found it interesting to predict Apple Stock Price using Time Series Forecasting Methodologies like ARIMA.
 Out of my curiosity, I questioned how would both the techniques compare with each other?